Russia-Ukraine war: Key things to know about the conflict | Science-Environment

 - Ukraine

-Fighting raged on multiple fronts in Ukraine on Saturday, with intense combat in the besieged port city of Mariupol — site of some of the war's greatest suffering.
+Fighting is raging on multiple fronts in Ukraine, with intense combat in the besieged port city of Mariupol — site of some of the war's greatest suffering.
 Ukrainian officials say their forces there are battling the Russians over the Azovstal steel plant, one of the biggest in Europe.

-The U.N. migration agency says the fighting has displaced nearly 6.5 million people inside Ukraine, on top of the 3.2 million refugees who have already fled the country.
+The UN migration agency says nearly 6.5 million people have been displaced inside Ukraine, on top of the 3.2 million refugees who have already fled the country.
 Ukraine says thousands have been killed.

-Here are some key things to know about the conflict: WHAT IS HAPPENING ON THE GROUND?
-In city after city around Ukraine, hospitals, schools and buildings where people sought safety have been attacked.

 The Russian military reported Saturday that it has used its latest hypersonic missile for the first time in combat.
 A spokesman for the Russian Defense Ministry, Maj.
 Gen. Igor Konashenkov, said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in the western Ivano-Frankivsk region of Ukraine.